Mozilla VPN Review

 Does Mozilla have a VPN?

 Mozilla does have a VPN.
-Unfortunately, the service is currently only available in six countries:
+The service is currently available in 33 countries, including the U.S.

 -